11 Things to Do in Budapest in August

 Sziget Festival| ©FamilyBusiness

-Revelers from all over the world flock to Budapest's Freedom Island every August for one of Europe's largest open-air music events, the Sziget Festival.
-International superstars and up-and-coming local artists of all genres take the stage, while various cultural acts and events can also be enjoyed on Budapest's Óbuda Island.
+Partygoers from around the world flock to Budapest’s Liberty Island every August for one of Europe’s largest outdoor music events, the Sziget Festival.
+International superstars and promising local artists of all genres take the stage, while various cultural acts and events can also be enjoyed on Budapest’s Óbuda Island.

-This is one of the largest open-air concerts in Europe, lasting a week and usually held in the middle of August.
-Explosive concerts, artistic acts and extravagant entertainment, along with plenty of relaxation areas and psychedelic surroundings.
-One of the best night plans in Budapest and an unforgettable experience for all kinds of music fans.
-No matter how old you are, where you come from or how many days you are in Budapest, if you come in August you should consider going to this festival.
-For more information, visit the event's website.
+This is one of Europe’s largest outdoor concerts, lasting a week and typically held in mid-August.
+Explosive concerts, artistic performances, and extravagant entertainment, along with plenty of chill-out zones and psychedelic settings.
+One of the best nightlife options in Budapest and an unforgettable experience for all kinds of music fans.
+No matter your age, where you’re from, or how many days you’re in Budapest, if you’re visiting in August, you should consider going to this festival.
+For more information, visit the event’s website.

 DreherFeszt| ©CarolinaC